 Expansion at the Portsmouth International Airport at Pease

 Years of continued growth have led to a significant expansion of the main terminal at the Portsmouth International Airport at Pease.
-See what the finished project will look like and learn how it will improve the passenger experience.View Expansion
+See what the finished project looks like and learn how it has improved the passenger experience.View Expansion

 When the U.S. Department of Defense ordered the closing of the Pease Air Force Base, New Hampshire leadership was responsible for establishing a redevelopment plan for the 4,255-acre plot of land.
 What came from that effort was a successful transformation from a shuttered air force base to a booming economic hub.

 Pease, the then 4,255-acre home of Strategic Air Command’s 509th Bomb Wing, was closed as an air force base after 35 years in operation.
 The NH legislature enacted a law establishing the Pease Redevelopment Commission (PRC) to plan for the closure and redevelopment of the base.